SpektraSystems/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

 ## Lab Objectives

-The tasks you will perform in this exercise are:
+You will be able to complete the following tasks:

-- Task 1 - Explore the Data Lake with Synapse SQL On-demand
+- Task 1: Explore the Data Lake with Synapse SQL On-demand
-- Task 2 - Explore the Data Lake with Synapse Spark
+- Task 2: Explore the Data Lake with Synapse Spark

-## Task 1 - Explore the data lake with Azure Synapse SQL On-demand
+## Task 1: Explore the data lake with Azure Synapse SQL On-demand

 In this task, you will browse your data lake using SQL On-demand.